Fields with an * are required.

 CAIR Providers/Organization Terms & Conditions

-The California Immunization Registry (CAIR) is a secure, computerized online information system developed to assist medical providers and other approved organizations/entities to track and review immunization information and tuberculosis (TB) test results for individuals, assess immunization needs and remind/recall patients, avoid unnecessary or redundant immunizations, and control disease outbreaks.
 Information in CAIR is only available to authorized users.
-Based on the access level approved, this agreement will allow the organization to access, view, add, or modify immunization information/TB test results in CAIR either via the web interface or through electronic data exchange under the conditions listed below.
-As conditions for participating in CAIR, the organization agrees to:
+Based on the access level approved, this agreement will allow the Organization's users to access, view, add, or modify immunization information and TB test results in CAIR either via the web interface or through electronic data exchange under the conditions listed below.

-- Comply with California Health and Safety Code Section 120440 regarding immunization registry use, as well as state and federal laws and regulations regarding maintaining the confidentiality of patient information.
+- Comply with applicable state and federal laws and regulations regarding maintaining the confidentiality ofimmunization information.

 - Safeguard and ensure no sharing of assigned passwords or user accounts.

-- Disclose to patients or their parents/guardians, as required by Health & Safety Code Section 120440, subdivision (e), that state law allows patient immunization records/TB test results to be shared with CAIR and that patients have the option to share their immunization records/TB test results with all CAIR providers or only their primary provider.
+- Disclose to patients or their individuals or a minor's parents/guardians, as required by HSC 120440(e), that state law allows individual immunization records and TB test results to be shared with CAIR and that individuals or a minor's parents/guardians have the option to share immunization records and TB test results with other CAIR users or only their primary provider.
 Written disclosure is highly recommended.

 - Report any activity that may compromise the protection and privacy of the information in CAIR.